 4. Enhanced Corporate Reputation

 A commitment to sustainability can significantly boost a company’s public image and brand perception.
 In today’s time customers, investors and partners are increasingly drawn to companies that take steps to reduce their environmental impact.
-By building a strong reputation for being environmentally conscious can aid in fostering loyalty and trust among stakeholders, which can help businesses to attract new business opportunities.
+Building a strong reputation for being environmentally conscious can aid in fostering loyalty and trust among stakeholders, which can help businesses attract new business opportunities.

 5. Talent Attraction & Retention